 types of starches that are poorly digested by people but well digested by

 bacteria.
-These include beans, lentils, cabbage, brussel sprouts, onions,
+These include beans, lentils, cabbage, Brussels sprouts, onions,

 carrots, apricots, and prunes.
 Reducing the intake of these vegetables